8puss/8puss/README.md

 ## Hi there 👋

+💻 Computer Systems Engineering student | Fullstack js developer | blockchain  developer 🧠

-- 🌱 I’m currently learning web development including all HTML and CSS technologies and some of the Javascript frameworks just as Vue.js or React.js and Webpack as module bundler.
-This also includes some back-end skills like deploying a server through Node.js, Express.js, Sequelize (ORM), Passport (auth) in API Rest architecture.
+- 🌱 I’m currently learning blockchain development through Solidity and its Smart Contracts.
+This also includes all the Javascript librarys for web3 integration just as Web3.js and ethers.js.
+I like to create UI using Vue or React as js frameworks and Webpack as module bundler.
+- I have some back-end experience deploying servers through Node.js, Express.js, Sequelize (ORM), Passport (auth) in API Rest architecture.
 - I also create Twitter bots using Python with basic Machine Learning stuff
-- 👯 I’m looking to collaborate on web development, IoT and Web3!
+- 👯 I’m looking to collaborate on web development, Web3 and IoT!
-- 💬 Ask me about crypto, cybernetics and philosophy
+- 💬 Ask me about blockchain, cybernetics and philosophy
 - 📫 How to reach me:
     - [Mail](rodrx20@gmail.com)
     - [Twitter](https://twitter.com/rdrx_)